sekhri101/personal-goals/README.md

 ### Other things I did

 - [x] :church: Went to Mass to celebrate Capella's girls' first communion
-- [x] :television: Started watching The Path.
+- [x] :tv: Started watching The Path.
 It was really good!
-- [x] :sparkle_heart: Resigned from something, to make more room for other things in my life
+- [x] :sparkling_heart: Resigned from something, to make more room for other things in my life
 - [x] :fishing_pole_and_fish: Signed S and I up for some summer activities
 - [x] :computer: Paired with someone on why my postgres environment is so weird.
 As of 4/26, no success yet, but we're close!
 Right?